 Rugs come in all shapes and sizes, and not only that but various fibre lengths and thickness, which means that it can be challenging to remove all the dirt with your generic hoover.
+With kitchen rugs being some of the most popular on the market today, food and crumbs can be a real problem and produce a lot of dirt.
 Some of the more considerable and obvious dirt can be lifted by hand, but the smaller, more ground-in dirt can prove a challenge.
 If the rug is a small one, you can take it outside and give it a little bash.
 That will help to release the dirt and dust before you wash it.

 Don’t forget the back of the rug.
 Dirt and dust can easily accumulate there too.

 What can you use to clean and care for your rug?